+Entry_type: 1 byte (unsigned integer).
+0: Segment with nominal start time, nominal layer number, and nominal frame number.
 1: Segment.

-2: Subframe.3: Exported image.
+2: Subframe.
+3: Exported image.
 Offset: 4 or 8 bytes (unsigned integer).
-Must be omitted if entry_type > 1, set equal to zero if the offset is unknown.

-Nominal_start_time:

-4 or 8 bytes: (unsigned integer).
-Start time of the segment, measured in ticks from the beginning of the sequence, assuming that all prior segments were played as intended on an ideal player, ignoring any fPRI chunks.
+Must be omitted if entry_type > 1 , set equal to zero if the offset is unknown.
+Nominal_start_time: 4 or 8 bytes: (unsigned integer).
+Start time of the segment measured in ticks from the beginning of the sequence, assuming that all prior segments were played as intended on an ideal player, ignoring any fPRI chunks.
+Must be omitte if entry_type > 0.
+Nominal_layer_number: 4 bytes (unsigned integer).
+Sequence number of the first 4 bytes (unsigned integer).
+Sequence number of the first layer in the segment, assuming that all prior segments were played as intended on an ideal player, ignoring any fPRI chunks; the first layer of the first segment being layer 0.
 Must be omitted if entry_type > 0.

-Nominal_layer_number:

-4 bytes (unsigned integer).
-Sequence number of the first layer in the segment, assuming that all prior segments were played as intended on an ideal player, ignoring any fPRI chunks; the first layer of the first segment being layer 0.
-Must be omitted if entry-type > 0.

-Nominal_frame_number:

-4 bytes (unsigned integer).
+Nominal_frame_number: 4 bytes (unsigned integer).
 Sequence number of the first frame in the segment, assuming that all prior segments were played as intended on an ideal player, ignoring any fPRI chunks; the first frame of the first segment being frame 0.
-Must be omitted if entry-type > 0.
+Must be omitted if entry_type > 0.
 Name: 1-79 bytes (Latin-1 text).
 Must be omitted for unnamed segments.
 The contents of this field must be the same as the name field in the corresponding SEEK, FRAM, or eXPI chunk.
 Separator: 1 byte (null) (must be omitted after the final entry).